Yes! You've come to the right place ‒ Health Navigator NZ is now Healthify He Puna Waiora

 Genetics

 About 1 in 100 people with COPD has a genetic tendency to develop COPD.
 This is called alpha-1-antitrypsin deficiency.
 Alpha-1-antitrypsin is a substance that protects your lungs.
 Without it, your lungs are more vulnerable to damage.
-People who have an alpha-1-antitrypsin deficiency usually develop COPD at a younger age, often under 40, particularly if they smoke.
-Read more about alpha-1-antitrypsin deficiency(external link)(external link).
+People who have an alpha-1-antitrypsin deficiency usually develop COPD at a younger age, often under 40 years of age, particularly if they smoke.
+Read more about alpha-1-antitrypsin deficiency(external link).

-It is difficult to notice the symptoms of COPD at an early stage as they can be mild and may not occur all the time.
+It may be difficult to notice the symptoms of COPD at an early stage as they can be mild and may not occur all the time.
 The first symptoms of COPD tend to come on slowly, and people often mistake them as signs of ageing, lack of fitness or asthma.
 You may cough up mucus in the mornings or feel more short of breath than usual.
-Over time, the cough gets worse and occurs throughout the day.
+Over time, the cough may get worse and occur throughout the day.

-As COPD progresses, you may gradually find it harder to do your normal daily activities, such as gardening, hanging out the washing or carrying groceries, without feeling short of breath.
+As COPD progresses, you may gradually find it harder to do your normal daily activities (eg, gardening, hanging out the washing or carrying groceries) without feeling short of breath.

-Your doctor will take a history and may do some tests such as lung function tests (spirometry) and blood tests.
-Imaging tests such as x-rays may be used to rule out other possible causes of breathing problems.
+Your doctor will take a history and may do some tests, eg, lung function tests (spirometry) and blood tests.
+Imaging tests such as X-rays may be used to rule out other possible causes of breathing problems.

 Spirometry is the most commonly used test to diagnose COPD.

-There is no cure for COPD.
-However, early diagnosis and treatment can help control your symptoms and prevent further permanent lung damage.
+There's no cure for COPD, but early diagnosis and treatment can help control your symptoms and prevent further permanent lung damage.
 There are also things you can do to help stop your condition from getting worse.

 Self-care